elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

-**Michaela:**: [00:05:17] When I was preparing for this interview, I read through the things that you write on your website on the RS seven K website. this is something that I read.
+**Michaela:**: [00:05:17] When I was preparing for this interview, I read through the things that you write on your website on the RS seven K website.
  I was really fascinated by it.
 That the code is in living organism.
 Right.
 Sort of and I thought, well, this is true.
 Right.
 It evolves, it changes.
  People come in and the levels are their